Skip to content

 Bottom line

-Georgia has several real dental help paths for single mothers and their children.
+Georgia has several real dental help paths for single mothers, single parents, caregivers, and children.
 Start with Medicaid or PeachCare if anyone in your household may qualify.
-Georgia Medicaid now includes a wider adult dental benefit for people age 21 and older when the care is medically necessary, but many services still need prior approval.
-Children on Medicaid or PeachCare can usually get dental care through their health plan.
+Georgia Medicaid now includes a wider adult dental benefit for people age 21 and older when the care is medically necessary, but most non-emergency adult dental services need prior authorization.

-If you do not have coverage, look for a public health dental clinic, a community health center, a dental school clinic, or a free and charitable clinic.
-These programs do not work the same in every county, and some have waitlists, income rules, or limited appointment days.
-This guide shows where to start and what to ask.
+If you do not have coverage, look for a public health dental clinic, a community health center, a dental school clinic, a dental hygiene clinic, or a free and charitable clinic.
+These programs do not work the same in every county.
+Some have waitlists, income rules, limited appointment days, or no emergency visits.

 If you have dental pain, swelling, or infection

-• If you already have Medicaid, PeachCare, or Pathways: call your health plan and ask for an urgent dental appointment.
-You can also use Georgia Families to confirm your plan choices.
+• If you have Medicaid, PeachCare, or Pathways: call your health plan and ask for an urgent dental appointment.
+Use Georgia Families to check plan options and member tools.

-• If you have no coverage: search for a nearby clinic through the HRSA health center tool and ask whether they offer dental care or urgent referrals.
+• If you have no coverage: use the HRSA health center tool and ask whether the clinic offers dental care, urgent triage, or a referral.

 • If the patient is a child: check the Georgia Department of Public Health DPH oral health program, because public health dental clinics often focus on children and low-income families.